msobanjo/courseware/topics/aws/vpc/README.md

 ### Managing a Simple VPC
 Try to complete the following tasks, using the commands you learned above:
 #### Create a new VPC with a CIDR block of `10.0.0.0/16`
-This example creates a VPC network that can have up to 65,536 hosts.
+This example creates a VPC network that can have up to 65,536 hosts:
 ```bash
 aws ec2 create-vpc --cidr-block 10.0.0.0/16
 ```
 #### Delete a VPC using ID
-We can then delete the VPC using its ID, just replace `[VPC_ID]` in the command below with the ID of your VPC you just created.
+We can then delete the VPC using its ID; just replace `[VPC_ID]` in the command below with the ID of your VPC you just created:
 ```bash
 aws ec2 delete-vpc --vpc-id [VPC_ID]
 ```